zsradu/ZeroGravitySumo/memory-bank/game-design-document.md

 * **Competitive Design**:
   * Bots are challenging but not overly dominant, allowing skilled players to outmaneuver them.
 * **Dynamic Joining/Exiting**:
-  * Bots randomly enter or exit the game to simulate a living arena.
+  * Bots enter or exit randomly (e.g., 1-2 changes per minute) to simulate a living arena without disrupting gameplay.
-  * Frequency: A few changes per match (e.g., 1-2 bots join or leave per minute), avoiding excessive disruption.

   ### **Game Flow and Rounds**

 * The game runs in continuous rounds with no strict start or end:
   * Players and bots can be eliminated if outside the safe zone too long.
-  * New players or bots can join at any time to keep the action going.
+  * New bots can spawn at any time to keep the action going.
-  * When the player starts a new round from a previous one, the timer starts from the start (2 minutes remaining).
-The first time a player joins a lobby, they enter somewhere in the first 20 seconds in an already existing match.
+  * New players join an ongoing match (within the first 20 seconds of a round); subsequent rounds start with a 2-minute timer.
 * Focus is on a lively, ongoing battle where users can jump in and out freely.

   ### **Win/Lose Conditions**

 * **Win**: Be the last ship remaining in the safe zone, or survive until the end of the round (two minutes).
 * **Lose**: Be pushed out of the safe zone and eliminated.
-* Elimination doesn’t end the game; the arena persists as others continue playing.
+* Elimination of the player ends the game.
+On the player’s side, there is at any point only one match being simulated.

   ### **Scoring and Session Progress**